“You have breast cancer” are words no woman ever wants to hear.

 If you had been a smoker before your diagnosis, it’s almost certain your doctor ordered you to quit.
 Research has connected smoking with higher mortality in breast cancer patients who smoked before or after their diagnosis.3

 If, however, you return to smoking after successful breast cancer treatment, you are greatly reducing your odds of survival.
-Data from a project that monitored breast cancer survivors show that continuing to smoke resulted in a 41% increase in the probability of recurrence, a 60% increase in breast cancer mortality, and double the risk of death from all causes.4
+Data from a project that monitored breast cancer survivors showed that continuing to smoke resulted in a 41% increase in the probability of recurrence, a 60% increase in breast cancer mortality, and double the risk of death from all causes.4

 Weight gain throughout adulthood has been connected with a higher risk of developing breast cancer, particularly the estrogen and progesterone receptor-positive types.
 Gaining weight after being diagnosed with breast cancer can increase the risk of death compared with maintaining body weight.
 And post-menopause obesity can raise the risk of breast cancer incidence and recurrence.5